akash-adhikary/analyse-etl-flow/README.md

 [Mermaid JS API](https://kroki.io/mermaid/svg/eNqFkV0LgjAUhu_9FULXdhnkIDAdIviFzouuhtk0wY_l9P-n1aktkm42OOc5z97DqiHnVz3xkVb03ZAXI2Ut34pboxvGAQexH50wRpqDY7JUviDTNOfTbnIhkHbMUpqF3l_OjkKSWDahs56mxP3Hcza0v1PFOAlki0wqCoi_CsjZV6EL4yOEWIxPLzwO3a9dgxiHqUW8KFyFzpOgU1e_3RAGaS6OloIM_IwNGVbBivVgn50PMcy8Wgpe9C1nncjHuu9gTl5FXezzieqUqlwuh5U6lPSybhpzU-536A5QztL-)

 ## 5. Future Scope
-1. In future this script can be enhanced to handle collapsable graph which will help in managing large ETL diagrams and add modularity.
+1. In future this script can be enhanced to handle collapsible graph which will help in managing large ETL diagrams and add modularity.
 2. currently this script can parse SQL files and extract meaningful information only if the input files have the right SQL syntax. more language support can be added.